 Moving on from swallows with crowns, I’ve been continuing my survey work on the Estate for beneficial insects.
 The accommodation has been provided, food is a plenty and now….well….I’m trapping them to see what we have got.

 Working alongside Janine, a Phd student from Sussex University, under the supervision of Professor Dave Goulson, we are pictured below (earlier this year) placing a series of pots filled with water and some Fairy washing up liquid (other washing up liquids are available).

 The different colours are representing different flowers and thus attract different insects.
 This is done in conjunction with a series of net sweeps along the vine rows to catch those still flying.
 I can then collect the little critters and we can assess what we have.
 It’s going to be a long project but will produce a great deal of really useful information both for us and other vineyards (here and in Europe), all this information can then be published in peer reviewed professional journals.
 Watch this space or follow me on Twitter for more up to date information (@rathfinnyrich)

-Last month I undertook a guided walk for 40 members of the Seaford Natural History Society which was a great way to view the Estate and enjoy the Rathfinny Trail.
+Last month I undertook a guided walk around the work the hardscape contractor had completed as well as the outdoor landscape for 40 members of the Seaford Natural History Society which was a great way to view the Estate and enjoy the Rathfinny Trail.
 With this guided walk and around a dozen presentations and two tutored wine tastings this year, I’ve managed to donate £2000 for the Trevor Mann Baby Unit which is based in the Royal Sussex Hospital in Brighton – so thank you to all those involved.

 And finally.
 Many of you will be aware that the Estate covers a fair tract of land.
 Which is why I have invested in a new mode of transport (or as my wife may say, “not another bicycle!”)
 Of course it’s British, and I’ve added some bling to give it that personal touch.